-1. If an illness or emergency occurs, the student must notify the instructor and clinical preceptor before the beginning of the experience.

-- 2. Absence of 10% or more may result in disciplinary action including the student being dropped from the course.
+- a. a death in the family - b. medical emergency/illness requiring medical attention - c. other emergency circumstances. - 1.
+If an illness or emergency occurs, the student must notify the instructor and clinical preceptor before the beginning of the experience. - 2.
+Absence of 10% or more may result in disciplinary action, including the student being dropped from the course.
 The hours absent are determined by adding up the total number of missed scheduled hours and subtracting the scheduled make-up hours the student has completed.
-If a student exceeds the 10% absence policy, he/she may petition in writing to the program director within 24 hours for waiver of this policy.
-Students who request waiver will be expected to attend the clinical experience until a decision is reached. - 3.
-All clinical time missed must be made up.
+If a student exceeds the 10% absence policy, he/she may petition in writing to the program director within 24 hours for a waiver of this policy.
+Students who request a waiver will be expected to attend the clinical experience until a decision is reached. - 3.
+Doctor, dental, legal, or other appointments shall be made at times other than during class, lab, or clinical assignment.
+Time missed due to them is considered an unexcused absence. - 4.
+All clinical time missed must be made up and is at the discretion of the clinical preceptor/trainer.
+If clinical time cannot be made up, the student may not complete the program